leon4rd/test/README.md

-## How do robots eat guacamole?
-With computer chips.
+## What do bees do after they are married?
+They go on a honeymoon.